 provides water-based activities for all ages and abilities including canoeing, kayaking, raft building and powerboating.
 Or, row along one of our rivers; there are bookable experiences on the River Coquet

-, where you can drift past Warkworth Castle from the comfort of your kayak or canoe.
+, where you can go kayaking or canoeing past Warkworth Castle.
 Stretch your visit to an overnight stay for a night or two and find places to stay in Warkworth

 Venture onto our lakes at Kielder Water and Forest Park

-, where you can sail and waterski across the stunning reservoir.
+, where you can sail and waterski across the stunning Kielder water.
 Or visit Queen Elizabeth II Country Park

 , near Ashington, which is a great spot for windsurfers.